ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Sender-side Message Framing {#send-framing}

-Message Framers deliver an event whenever a Connection sends a new Message.
+Message Framers generate an event whenever a Connection sends a new Message.

 ~~~
 MessageFramer -> NewSentMessage<Connection, MessageData, MessageContext, IsEndOfMessage>
 ~~~

-Upon receiving this event, a Message Framer implementation is responsible for performing any necessary transformations and sending the resulting data to the next protocol.
+Upon receiving this event, a framer implementation is responsible for performing any necessary transformations and sending the resulting data to the next protocol.
 Implementations SHOULD ensure that there is a way to pass the original data through without copying to improve performance.